ahmad-sajadi/ahmad-sajadi/README.md

 on /etc/ansible/hosts define your servers that you wanna do your tasks on

-clone the project and in project's root directory run:
+clone the project and in project's root directory run this command to install docker on remote_server:
-- 'ansible-playbook install-docker.yml'
+- ansible-playbook install-docker.yml
-to install docker on remot_server

 then:
-ansible-playbook jobs.yml
+- ansible-playbook jobs.yml